-Astronomical distances are measured in “light-years.”
+Astronomical distances are measured in “light years.”
 A light year is the distance light travels in one year.
-The closest star to Earth, among all these billions of stars, is Proxima Centauri.
-It is about 4.22 light-years from Earth.
-When we look at this “close” star, we are seeing light that left Proxima Centauri over four years ago.
+The closest star to Earth, among all these billions of stars, is Proxima Centauri, about 4.22 light years from Earth.
+Proxima Centauri is too dim to see without a telescope, but if we could look at this “close” star, we would be seeing light that left Proxima Centauri over four years ago.

 So how far away is it, really?
 Let’s look at some simple numbers.
 You’ve heard of “the speed of light.”
 What does it mean?
 Light travels at 186,282 miles in one second.
 So in a minute, which is 60 seconds, light travels over 11 million miles.
 How far does light go in an hour?
 We’re real familiar with the term, “miles per hour.”
-Light goes 671 million miles in an hour.
+Light goes about 671 million miles in an hour.
 How many hours are in a year?
-There are almost 53,000 hours in a year, so you can see that a “light year” is 671 million miles times 53,000 hours, or 5,878,499,817,000 miles per year.
+There are 8,766 hours in a year, so you can see that a “light year” is 671 million miles times 8,766 hours, or 5,878,451,895,552 miles per year.

-If you’re getting confused, you’re not alone, and you won’t find a calculator that can handle numbers this large, so scientists and mathematicians use a shorthand way of working with numbers this large, called “scientific notation.”
-It looks something like this: 5.878499817 × 1012, or to round it off, 5.9 × 1012
+Are you getting confused?
+You’re not alone, and you probably won’t find a calculator that can handle numbers this large, so scientists and mathematicians use a shorthand way of working with numbers this large, called “scientific notation.”
+It looks something like this: 5.878451895552 × 1012, or to round it off, 5.9 × 1012

 Did you see what happened?
 We were looking at a pretty photograph, amazed by how many stars there are, astonished by how far away they are, and suddenly, we’re in the middle of a big math problem.